Hylozoic/hylo/apps/mobile/README.md

 Please review our [Contribution Guide](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) to step into co-creative stewardship with us.

-## Additional Docs for Hylo App Dev
+## Additional Docs for Hylo Mobile App Dev

 ## Boot Splash Screen